healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 - A walkability index

 The tool can also be used to summarise and visualise policy indicators data collected using the [1000 Cities challenge policy checklist tool](../resources/gohsc-policy-indicator-checklist.xlsx).

-Metadata and data dictionaries are generated to accompany the data, along with reports in multiple languages.

 The resulting city-specific resources can be used to provide evidence to support policy makers and planners to strengthen urban policy, target interventions within cities, compare performance across cities, and when measured across time can be used to monitor progress towards achieving urban design goals for reducing inequities.
 Moreover, they provide a rich source of data for those advocating for disadvantaged and vulnerable community populations.